-Disney released Alice in Wonderland on July 26th, 1951, nearly a century after Lewis Carroll scribbled his illustrious lines of a young girl’s hazy voyage into the occult.
-Despite how old the story is, entire generations of children are still captivated by the mystical dream world of Wonderland.
+Disney released Alice in Wonderland on July 26th, 1951 – nearly a century after Lewis Carroll scribbled his illustrious lines of a young girl’s hazy voyage into the occult.
+Despite the story’s age, entire generations of children are still captivated by the mystical dream world of Wonderland.

 Wonderland isn’t a sinister place.
 Wonderland isn’t frightening.
-Not quite, but the setting leaves us feeling like something is always amiss.
+Not quite, but the unsettling atmosphere leaves us feeling like something is always amiss.
 Wonderland is vague, otherworldly, and wildly unfamiliar.

-Still, the struggles felt by Alice are among the most familiar fumbling steps a child could relate to.
+Still, the struggles felt by Alice rest among the most familiar fumbling steps a child could encounter.
 From the opening moments of listening to her sister drone on with boring lessons, the following daydream that snatches her attention, to the plunge down a seemingly endless rabbit hole as she drifts to sleep.

 Alice’s frustrations with civilized Victorian society have only doubled in magnitude for the children of today.
 The streets paved in asphalt reek a stench of bureaucratic red tape.
-The dirt roads of Wonderland capture childlike curiosity and imagination in a way that feels more alive and personable.
+Meanwhile, the lively dirt roads of Wonderland capture childlike curiosity and imagination in a way that feels robust and personable.

 Before visiting these islands, let’s rekindle the tone and events of Wonderland.
 Themed dream island tours are a rare treat.
 We’ll want to savor ever little reference these awesome creators laid out for us.